 In accordance with this āyah, our predecessors would carefully rear and choose their best and most valuable animals to sacrifice.

 6. Qurbani is a means to share your food with the needy.

 The Prophet ﷺ said: “I used to forbid you to store the meat of the sacrificed animals for more than three days so that there would be enough for everyone.
-But now Allah, the Mighty and Sublime, has bestowed plenty Upon us, so eat some, give some in charity and store some.
+But now Allah, the Mighty and Sublime, has bestowed plenty Upon us, so eat, give in charity and store.
 Indeed, these days are the days of eating, drinking and remembering Allah.”
 (Nasā’ī)